enhanced-telerobotics/enhanced-telerobotics.github.io/_posts/news/2022-09-01-IROSpaper.md

 show_meta: false
 ---

-The paper characterizing the quality of vision-based force feedback from neural networks {% cite ChuaIROS2022 %} was selected as a best paper finalist at IROS 2022.
-Dr. Chua will is excited to share the work and engage in fruitful discussion with other experts in the field.
+Our paper characterizing the quality of vision-based force feedback from neural networks {% cite ChuaIROS2022 %} was selected as a best paper finalist at IROS 2022.
+The conference will be held in Tokyo from the 23rd to the 27th of October.
+Dr. Chua is excited to share this work and engage in fruitful discussion with other experts in the field!

 {% bibliography --cited_in_order %}